nmbell/powdrgit/help/Get-GitBranch.md

 Wildcard characters are allowed.
 The pattern will match against existing branches in the specified repository.
 A warning will be generated for any values that do not match the name of an existing branch.
-Branches can be suppressed from results on either a global, local only, or remote only basis using by setting the $Powdrgit.BranchExcludes value (see examples).
+Branches can be suppressed from results on either a global, local only, or remote only basis by adding filters to $Powdrgit.BranchExcludes value (see examples).
 RepoPattern is a regular expression evaluated against RepoName to identify repositories that the filter will be applied to.
 BranchPattern is a regular expression evaluated against BranchFullName to identify branches that will be excluded from results.
 ApplyTo can be used to limit the filtering to either local branches, remote branches, or either.